Clinical-Genomics/cgbeacon2/docs/loading.md

 ## Adding data to the database

 Dataset and variant data can be loaded into the database using specific the specific command line.
-To visualize command line options, from the terminal you can user the following command: `cgbeacon2 --help`.
+To visualize command line options, from the terminal you can user the following command: `beacon --help`.

 The default procedure to add variants to the beacon is always the following: